Thavarshan/comet/README.md

 ## About Comet

-**Comet** is a cross-platform video and audio converter application designed to make media conversion as easy and accessible as possible.
-Leveraging the power of [FFmpeg](https://ffmpeg.org/), Comet allows users to convert video and audio files into a variety of formats, all within a simple, intuitive interface.
+**Comet** is a cross-platform media converter application designed to make the conversion of video, audio, and image files as easy and accessible as possible.
+Leveraging the power of [FFmpeg](https://ffmpeg.org/), Comet allows users to convert various media formats all within a simple, intuitive interface.

 ![Comet UI 1](./assets/screenshot_1.png)
 ![Comet UI 2](./assets/screenshot_2.png)